Usually responds within 1 day

 Can host families

-We currently have no mains running water but are happy to accommodate vans.
+We currently have no facility for emptying of toilet cassettes but are very happy to accommodate vans.

 More than two